BaronaGroup/migsi/README.md

     running any of the scripts (but they will still be queried about the nexttime); if it throws, running the migrations throws.
 The function can return a promise that resolves to one of the specified values instead.
 If the call to `runMigrations` also includes a confirmation, then the second parameter to this function is its return value.

+- `rollbackAll` when set to true makes a migration script failure rollback all of the scripts that were run.
+If set to false only the failed script will be rolled back.
+Any run scripts that do not support rollback stop the rollback process regardless.

 #### Storage